Convention Army

-The Convention Army (1777–1783) was an army of British and allied troops captured after the Battles of Saratoga in the American Revolutionary War.
+The Convention Army (1777–1783) was an army of British and allied troops captured by the Continental Army after the surrender of General John Burgoyne at the Battles of Saratoga in the American War of Independence.
+It is named for the agreement, or convention, concluded between British general John Burgoyne and British-born American army general Horatio Gates, later rejected by the Continental Congress, to allow Burgoyne's army to be evacuated to Britain with the promise not to return to North America.
+Commander in chief of the Continental Army, George Washington viewed the agreement as deeply flawed, preserving trained British forces that could return to fight American forces.
+The Burgoyne's former army was not allowed to leave American territory.
+Although the soldiers were not formally prisoners of war, they were not at liberty either.
+They remained in America until the conclusion of the war in 1783, despite persistent efforts by the British to regain the men.

 Convention of Saratoga

-On 17 October 1777, British General John Burgoyne surrendered his army according to terms negotiated with American general Horatio Gates following the 7 October Battle of Bemis Heights.
+On 17 October 1777, British General John Burgoyne surrendered his army according to terms negotiated of the agreement with American general Horatio Gates following the 7 October Battle of Bemis Heights.
 The terms were titled the Convention of Saratoga, and specified that the troops would be sent back to Europe after giving a parole that they would not fight again in the conflict.
 The British army was accorded the honours of war, and Burgoyne had his sword returned to him by Gates.

 Baroness Frederika Riedesel, wife of General Riedesel, just emerged from her shelter in the cellar of the Marshall House, attended the surrender ceremony which she vividly describes in her Journal: "On the 17th of October the capitulation was consummated.
 The generals waited upon the American general-in-chief, Gates, and the troops laid down their arms, and surrendered themselves prisoners of war".

-Cambridge
+Cambridge, Massachusetts

-A total of about 5,900 British, German, and Canadian troops surrendered at Saratoga.
+A total of about 5,900 British, German, and provincial troops from Canada surrendered at Saratoga.
 Under guard by John Glover's troops, they were marched to Cambridge, Massachusetts, where they arrived on 8 November.
 The rank and file were quartered in crude barracks that had been constructed during the 1775 siege of Boston, while most of the officers were billeted in houses.
-The army ended up spending about one year in Cambridge, while negotiations concerning its status took place in military and diplomatic channels.
+The army spent about one year in Cambridge, while negotiations concerning its status took place in military and diplomatic channels.
 During this year, about 1,300 prisoners escaped, often because they became involved with local women while working on farms in the area.

 The Continental Congress ordered Burgoyne to provide a list and description of all officers to ensure that they would not return.
-When he refused, Congress revoked the terms of the convention, resolving in January 1778 to hold the army until King George III ratified the convention, an act they believed unlikely to happen, as it represented an acknowledgment of American independence.
+When he refused, Congress revoked the terms of the convention, resolving in January 1778 to hold the army until King George III ratified the convention, an act they believed unlikely to happen, since it would be an acknowledgment of American independence.